jupyterhub/kubespawner/README.md

-# jupyterhub-kubernetes-spawner (kubespawner)#
+# kubespawner (jupyterhub-kubernetes-spawner) #

-The Kubernetes Spawner (also known as kubespawner) enables JupyterHub to spawn single-user notebook servers on a [Kubernetes](https://kubernetes.io/) cluster.
+The *kubespawner* (also known as JupyterHub Kubernetes Spawner) enables JupyterHub to spawn single-user notebook servers on a [Kubernetes](https://kubernetes.io/) cluster.